Harnessing Your Power: Highlights of From the Top’s 2020 Boston Residency

 “I NEEDED THIS TODAY”

 The next morning, part of the group trudged through the snow to perform for 30 people at the Women’s Lunch Place.
 The space was bright and welcoming, with fresh flowers on each table.
-A noisy room suddenly hushed as 18-year-old Wooldjina Present, a soprano from Homestead, FL, began to sing an Italian opera song.
+A noisy room suddenly hushed as 18-year-old Wooldjina Present, a soprano from Homestead, FL and recipient of From the Top’s Jack Kent Cooke Young Artist Award, began to sing an Italian opera song.
 The captivated audience began to dance, take videos, and ask questions.

 Gloria L. has been coming to Women’s Lunch Place for 33 years.
 As the music continued, tears flowed from her eyes.